min2ha/ukwa-site/content/target/45625/index.en.md

   "subject": "Brexit"
 }

-# YouGov: 'Canada Option' is most popular type of Brexit deal

 A limited free trade deal with the EU without any financial contribution or freedom of movement is people's preferred choice for Brexit.